vnovick/classNameGenerator/README.md

 # classNameGenerator
-BEM methodology inspired util that let's you create classNames in React by passing proper configuration
+BEM methodology inspired util that let's you create classNames in React by passing proper configuration.
+You can also use library outside of React since there are no React dependencies

 ## High-level API:
 `classNameGenerator` is using some key concepts and names from BEM methodology.
 By default BEM naming is disabled but can be enabled via configuration